Kong/kubernetes-ingress-controller/deploy/gke.md

 ## Install Kong Ingress on a Google Kubernetes Engine cluster

-#### Requirements
+### Requirements

-1. A fully functionnal GKE cluster.
-The easyest way to do this is to do it via the web UI : Go to google cloud's console > Kubernetes Engine > Cluster > Create a new cluster.
+1. A fully functional GKE cluster.
+The easiest way to do this is to do it via the web UI: Go to Google Cloud's console > Kubernetes Engine > Cluster > Create a new cluster.
 This documentation has been tested on a zonal cluster in europe-west-4a using 1.10.5-gke.4 as Master version.
 The default pool has been assigned 2 nodes of kind 1VCPU with 3.75GB memory (default setting).
-The OS used is the cos (Container Optimized OS) and the auto-scaling has been enabled.
-Defaults setting are being used except for HTTP load balancing which has been disabled.
-For more information on GKE cluster, refer to [the GKE documentation](https://cloud.google.com/kubernetes-engine/docs/)
+The OS used is COS (Container Optimized OS) and the auto-scaling has been enabled.
+Defaults settings are being used except for `HTTP load balancing` which has been disabled (you probably wanna use Kong features for this).
+For more information on GKE clusters, refer to [the GKE documentation](https://cloud.google.com/kubernetes-engine/docs/)
-3. If you wish to use a static IP for your ingress, you have to reserve a static IP address (google cloud's console > VPC network > External IP addresses).
-You must create a regional IP (global is not supported on loadbalancer yet)
+3. If you wish to use a static IP for Kong, you have to reserve a static IP address (in Google Cloud's console > VPC network > External IP addresses).
+For information, you must create a regional IP (global is not supported as `loadBalancerIP ` yet)
-2. Basic understanding of kubernetes
+2. Basic understanding of Kubernetes
-4. A working kubectl linked to the GKE kubernetes cluster we will work on.
-For information, you can associate a new kubectl context by using `gcloud container clusters get-credentials <my-cluster-name> --zone <my-zone> --project <my-project-id>`
+4. A working `kubectl`  linked to the GKE Kubernetes cluster we will work on.
+For information, you can associate a new `kubectl` context by using `gcloud container clusters get-credentials <my-cluster-name> --zone <my-zone> --project <my-project-id>`

-#### Deploy Kong Ingress
+### Deploy Kong Ingress Controller

-##### Downloads basic ressource
+#### Downloads basics resources

-It's recommanded to keep your kuberenetes configuration versionned, so let first downloads basics ressources
+It's recommended to keep your Kuberenetes configuration versioned, so we will first download basics resources.

 In your project directory:

 ```
 wget https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/manifests/namespace.yaml && wget https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/manifests/custom-types.yaml && wget https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/manifests/postgres.yaml && wget https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/manifests/rbac.yaml && wget https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/manifests/ingress-controller.yaml && wget https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/manifests/kong.yaml && wget https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/provider/cloud/gke-kong-proxy-loadbalancer-service.yaml
 ```

-This command should create the following files:
+This command will create  followings files:
-  - namespace.yaml : The definition of the kong's namespace
+  - namespace.yaml : The definition of the Kong's namespace
-  - custom-types.yaml : Contain Custom Types definition
+  - custom-types.yaml : Contains Custom Types Definition
-  - postgres.yaml : Contain posgres deployment.
-You are free to use a DaaS as cloud-sql if needed.
-If you do so, this file should not be used, but you will have to configure kong.yaml and ingress-controller.yaml accordingly
+  - postgres.yaml : Contains PostgreSQL deployment.
+You are free to use a DaaS like CloudSQL if needed.
+If you do so, this file should not be used and you have to configure kong.yaml and ingress-controller.yaml accordingly.
-  - rbac.yaml : Contain service account / roles definition used by kong
+  - rbac.yaml : Contains Service-Account and Roles definitions used by Kong.
-  - ingress-controller.yaml : The kong ingress controller deployment file.
-NodePort only expose port internally into node's private nerwork, so you might edit the service `kong-ingress-controller` to use the type ClusterIP, as following:
+  - ingress-controller.yaml :  Deployment file of the Kong Ingress Controller. `NodePort` exposing ports internally into node's private network, you might edit the Service `kong-ingress-controller` to use `ClusterIP` Type as following:

 ```
 apiVersion: v1
 kind: Service
 metadata: